Jonathan2251/lbd/source/gpu.rst

 General Purpose Computing on GPU, has found its way into fields as diverse as machine learning, oil exploration, scientific image processing, linear algebra, statistics, 3D reconstruction and even stock options pricing determination.
-And section "GPU accelerated video decoding and encoding" for video compressing more.
+In addition, section "GPU accelerated video decoding and encoding" for video compressing in [#gpuspeedup]_ gives the more applications for GPU acceleration.

 Vulkan and spir-v